petre-renware/sdeven/doc_src/SDEVEN.10_ADM.md

     * production environment *first creation*,
     * live demo machines,
-    * any other ad-hoc required environments their installation, cloning, backup, making iso images, availability (from different locations according to needs), security issues, and so on
+    * any other ad-hoc required environments

+for their installation, cloning, backup, making iso images, availability (from different locations according to needs), security issues, and so on

 ### Project management